-It can be disorienting when that past, present and future collide, particularly in a sacred, public, historically communal space.
-It requires a special kind of courage, because its not just memories that cloud: it’s sights and sounds of people that remind one of sights and sounds of other people—folks long gone but always present, just under the surface of what can be seen—until you become lost in all of the realities you have known.
+It can be disorienting when the past, present and future collide, particularly in a sacred, public, historically communal space.
+It requires a special kind of courage, because it’s not just memories that cloud: it’s sights and sounds of people that remind one of sights and sounds of other people—folks long gone but always present, just under the surface of what can be seen—until you become lost in all of the realities you have known.

 The book: Newark Women: From Suffragettes to the Statehouse.
 Eight hundred women—including Trump and Oliver, the latter part of the book’s cover—are briefly profiled throughout Newark’s 352-year history.

 The author and publisher: has covered Newark and fought for its people’s humanity since this writer was in pre-school.